 Drive In vs Drive Thru

 Drive In and Drive Thru rack systems are very similar.
 The primary difference is that Drive In systems are typically installed against a wall.
 Drive In systems only have one entry point.
 Drive Thru systems are open on both the front and back, and therefore have two entry points.
 This allows forklifts to travel all the way through the rack structure.

 How It Works

-The rack in question is a high-density LIFO storage system.
+The Drive In pallet racking system in question is a high-density LIFO storage system.
 This rack system, and the Drive Thru Rack system, forklifts are able to drive into the rack structure.
 Pallets are placed on rails that are perpendicular to the main aisles.
 By reducing the number of aisles (compared to a selective pallet rack system), you can achieve extremely high storage density.

 Drive In Rack Benefits